mas-bandwidth/yojimbo/BUILDING.md

 6. If all tests pass, clean everything and copy the libyojimbo server to /home dir

-7. When the Docker container is run, execute /home/server, to run a yojimbo server on UDP port 50000.
+7. When the Docker container is run, start the yojimbo server on UDP port 50000.

 For details see docker/Dockerfile and the premake5.lua file with commands that build and run the container instance.

-What's most impressive is that if no dependencies have changed, numbered steps above are precached as intermediate Docker instances and not rebuilt, eg. if you have already downloaded and installed wget, g++, libsodium and premake5 and you run premake5 docker again, these steps are skipped and the cached docker images for these steps are reused.
+What's most impressive is that if no dependencies have changed, the numbered steps above are precached as intermediate Docker instances and not rebuilt, eg. if you have already downloaded and installed wget, g++, libsodium and premake5 and you run premake5 docker again, these steps are skipped and the cached docker images for these steps are reused.

 Try it yourself by running "premake5 docker" once (it should build everything), and run it again, it will go straight to the server running on port 50000.
-Similarly, if you change some libyojimbo source it will automatically rebuild libyojimbo server and run tests.
-Quite impressive!
+Similarly, if you change some libyojimbo source it will automatically rebuild libyojimbo server and run tests before starting the server.
+Impressive!

 ps.
-If you are running on windows it is necessary to check "Expose container ports on localhost" in Docker network settings in order to connect a client to the server running inside the docker container via 127.0.0.1:50000
+If you are running on windows it is necessary to check "Expose container ports on localhost" in Docker Network settings in order to get the client connecting to 127.0.0.1:50000

 ## Feedback